techinessoverloaded/iOSAppDevBasics/decision.md

 We have seen about `if`-`let` Statement in [Optionals and Tuples](https://techinessoverloaded.github.io/iOSAppDevBasics/optuples.html).
 The `guard`-`let` Statement can also be used for the same purpose.

 ### The `switch` Statement
 The `switch` statement allows us to execute a block of code among many alternatives.
 The code block of the `case` which is matched is executed.
 When there is no match for any `case`, the `default` case code block is executed.
 An explicit `break` statement is not required for each case (unlike C/C++/Java), as the execution of the `switch` statement ends as soon as a `case` matched block is executed.
 However, if we want to force the control to fall through to other cases (equivalent to not using `break` in C/C++/Java), we can use the `fallthrough` statement.
 Unlike Java, a range/comma separated values can be used in `case` label.
-Note that the `switch` statement can be used only with constants declared using the `let` keyword.

 **Syntax :**
 ```swift